Representation: Journal of Representative Democracy

 About the prize

 The Representation Best Paper Prize is our flagship award given to the most outstanding papers.
 Each year, we welcome all our readers to nominate papers published in the previous year, and the editorial board select the winners from the nominations.
 There are two prizes available: the overall winner, and runner-ups who receive an Honourable Mention.
-Nominations open in Spring, so do keep checking back in order to nominate the paper you feel is most deserving of the prize.

 |2018||Jack Santucci||Maine ranked-choice voting as a case of electoral-system change||54||3|

 |2018 (Honorable Mention)||Brigitte Geissel & Ank Michels||Participatory developments in majoritarian and consensus democracies||54||2|

 |2018 (Honorable Mention)||Clau Dermont & Isabelle Stadelmann-Steffen||Who decides?
 Characteristics of a Vote and its Influence on the Electorate||54||4|